Herman Bundesen: First tenure as Chicago City Health Commissioner

+It has been a long time since anything has occurred which has so shocked the public health officers of the United States, or done so much to upset the morale of those engaged in health work, as the dismissal of Dr. Herman N. Bundesen as Health Commissioner of Chicago.
+Some suspected that this would occur soon after the election of Mayor Thompson [in early 1927], but as the months went by, everyone felt that [Thompson] had recognized the fitness of things by retaining a health officer who has been distinguished by his beneficent activities.

 Health director of the Chicago Sanitary District

 Bundensen worked briefly as the health director of the Chicago Sanitary District.
 Bundensen had entered discussion with the Sanity Board's president, T. J. Crowe, in late 1927 about holding such a position.
 In this position, Bundensen was involved in talks between the district and Chicago steel plants to decrease their contribution Lake Michigan water pollution.

 Cook County Coroner

 In November 1928, running as the Democratic nominee, Bundesen was elected Cook County Coroner.
 He defeated the incumbent Republican coroner, Oscar Wolff, by a three-to-one margin.
 He received in excess of one million votes.

 In this position, Bundensen continued to take opportunities for media attention.
 He took advantage of opportunities for media exposure after notable murders as well, including the Saint Valentine's Day Massacre and a 1930 mafia slaying of a Chicago Tribune reporter.

 He would step down as coroner on November 13, 1931, in order to be reinstated as health commissioner, and would be succeeded as coroner by Frank J. Walsh, the former clerk of the criminal court.